 Every casino game is different, and there are many ways to categorise them.
 Here are some of the most important features to consider:

-Some games are pure luck.
+Some games are pure luck and random chances.
 There's no way to predict or influence the result of the round, so you're just placing the bets and hoping for the best.

 In pure luck games, the results are based on completely random events.
-The past rounds don't have any bearing on the next one.
+The past rounds don't have any bearing on the next one and you have no control over how the game plays out.
 The randomness is achieved by using two things:

 In skill-based games, it's important to know the odds and make smart decisions.
-Although there's also a large element of luck too, your skill will affect your bottom line in the long term.
+Although these games are also based on random events, your skill may affect your bottom line in the long term.

 The obvious example of this variance is poker.
 If you play against other players, you need to know the odds and be able read your opponents' play.
 If you play casino hold'em against the dealer, knowing the odds and payouts is enough.

 The rules of every casino game are created in a way that gives casinos a slight edge over the player, and this enables the house to make consistent profit.